-(3-3-4)This is a continuation of CHEM 2240K.
+This is a continuation of CHEM 2240K.
 Laboratory exercises supplement the lecture material.
 Prerequisite: CHEM 2240K.
 Offered: Spring, Summer.

-CISM 0099 Beginning Computers (1-0-1)A course designed to prepare the new computer user with the basics of computer operation.
+CISM 0099 Beginning Computers

+A course designed to prepare the new computer user with the basics of computer operation.
 Topics include how to turn the computer on, use of the mouse and the keyboard, introduction to the Internet and e-mail, and the use of a basic word processing package.
-Prerequisite: None.
-Offered: On demand.